triplepointfive/kugo/README.md

 ## Type

+There are three main types:

+1. `any` represents that value of any type is allowed.
+Generally, this is unused arguments.
+2. `never` means there is no values which can fit this type.
+This is an error.
-On top level, every type is a union of 1 or more primary types.
+3. And a union of 1 or more basic types.
+Values belong to any of its types.

-## Primary types
+### Basic types

-### Integer
+#### Integer

 Integers are the natural numbers and their negatives `{... −3, −2, −1, 0, 1, 2, 3, ...}`